ibm-cloud-solutions/hubot-ibmcloud-nlc/README.md

 # hubot-ibmcloud-nlc

-Starting point to add cognitive and natural language functionality to your Hubot.
+Adds a framework to enable Natural Language interactions in your Hubot scripts.

 ## Getting Started